It is very often not possible to distinguish these two species in the field, so they are dealt with together here.

 5 Key Characters:

-5 Key Characters:- a yellow 'collar' band on the front of the thorax and near the front of the abdomen.
+- a yellow 'collar' band on the front of the thorax and near the front of the abdomen.
+(B. lucorum males can have a yellow fringe on the scutellum.)

 - white 'tail' (buff or with a buff band in B. terrestris queens).